 If you’re looking for a rug inspired by nature, you might want to check the pieces created by Barbara Barry.
 From the color and patterns of flower fields to the mesmerizing pull of the Milky Way, Barry tries to incorporate them in her work.
 She also takes some of her inspiration from some of the scribblings she’s done years prior.
 As for her color motifs, she favors sticking to a single color and utilizing its different shades in her designs.

 Another immense presence – not just in the rug industry but the entire fashion world – is Ralph Lauren.
 Lauren favors comfort and a sense of belongingness when it comes to designing a space.
 And similar to Tezcan, Lauren is extremely passionate about expressing himself through his designs.
 His rugs are eclectic and always have that refreshing feel to them, giving the impression of a distinct emotion on an already classic motif.

-Other pieces featured in our Scottsdale, AZ rug collection includes designs from:
+Other pieces featured in our Scottsdale, AZ, rug collection include designs from:

 Apart from these well-known designers, we also feature pieces from popular brands.
 These include Lapchi, Tamarian, Nourison, and our very own Cyrus Artisan rugs.

-Here are other brands included in our wide Scottsdale rug catalog:
+Here are other brands included in our vast Scottsdale rug catalog: